hawnazritgithub/Codes-for-bread-quality-assesment/README.md

 ```

-## The following codes were written for investigating the difference between bread quality in day 0 and 10.
+## The following codes were written for making plots to show the difference between bread quality in day 0 and 10.
 # Walkthrough the code files

 ```x <- read.csv(file.choose(), header=T)